philipmendels/use-flexible-undo/stories/make-undoables.md

-Instead of making multiple calls to **makeUndoable** you can make a single call to **makeUndoables** in order to make multiple undoable functions at once.
-It takes an object of objects with undo/redo handlers by action type, and it returns an object with undoable functions by action type.
+Instead of making multiple calls to **makeUndoable** you can use **makeUndoables** to make multiple undoable functions at once.
+It takes an object with as keys action types and as values objects with redo/undo handlers.
+It returns an object with undoable functions by action type.

 ```typescript
 interface PayloadByType {